Chapter 7 Beyond Linear Models: Q-Learning with Random Forest Function Approximation in R

 terminal_state <- n_states

-# Environment: transition and reward models
+# Build valid transition and reward models

 transition_model <- array(0, dim = c(n_states, n_actions, n_states))